 SUSPENSION/CONTROLLED DESCENT: Suspension equipment systems are able to lower and support workers for working comfortably in suspension.
 This system is widely utilized by window washers and painters.
 A fall arrest system must be used alongside the suspension system.

-Although each active fall protection category is different, they all share the common concept - ABC's of fall protection - which consist of (A) anchorage, (B)body wear, (C) connectors and sometimes (D) Descent & Rescue.
+Body harnesses and lanyards are two of the components in the ABC's of fall protection that consists of (A) anchorage, (B)body wear, (C) connectors and sometimes (D) Descent & Rescue.

 ANCHORS are a secure point of attachment.
 Anchorage connectors vary by industry, job, type of installation and structure.
 The anchor can take the form of either a structural anchor (such as an I-beam or concrete form) or an anchorage connector specifically engineered for fall protection.
 The anchor is what the worker attaches to and it what provides the foundation strength for the fall arrest system.
 They must be able to support the intended loads and provide a sufficient factor of safety for fall arrest.